 Cattle ranching plays a key role in the ongoing expansive deforestation taking place in the Amazon region of Colombia.
 Deforestation within two municipalities, La Macarena and San Vicente del Caguán, currently accounts for a disproportionately large percentage of all deforestation nationwide.
 With low productivity management systems of slash and burn ranching, large areas of forest are being appropriated and converted to ranching land.
 As a result, sustainable land use management within these municipalities is considered vital to addressing the threats posed by cattle ranching.

-Read about the TSAs we are currently implementing or have completed in Ecuador, Liberia and Paraguay.
+Read about the Targeted Scenario Analyses (TSAs) we have completed in Ecuador, Liberia and Paraguay.

-Photo Credit: Luis Echeverri Urrea/ Shutterstock.com
+Photo: Cattle in Colombia / Photo Credit: Luis Echeverri Urrea/ Shutterstock.com